Wall Street Pummels Telefonaktiebolaget LM Ericsson (publ) (ERIC) After Recent Earnings Report

-Telefonaktiebolaget LM Ericsson (publ) (NASDAQ:ERIC) went up by 0.38% from its latest closing price compared to the recent 1-year high of $15.31.
-The company’s stock price has collected -2.19% of loss in the last five trading sessions.
-Press Release reported on 03/15/21 that Ericsson USA 5G Smart Factory recognized as ‘Global Lighthouse’ by the World Economic Forum
+Telefonaktiebolaget LM Ericsson (publ) (NASDAQ:ERIC) went down by -1.11% from its latest closing price compared to the recent 1-year high of $15.31.
+The company’s stock price has collected -0.07% of loss in the last five trading sessions.
+Press Release reported on 03/25/21 that Ericsson Annual Report on Form 20-F filed with the SEC

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.